Skip to main content

 First-year Writing classes for ESOL offer non-native speakers opportunities for vocabulary development, for grammar practice, and for orientation to American styles of writing and organization.
 Residents of the United States whose first language is not American English, as well as international students, may qualify for these classes.
 To determine your eligibility and to obtain a POD to register for the ESOL classes, contact the First-year Writing Program Office (706-542-2128) or Clare Reid Baeckeroot (clare.reid@uga.edu).

 In the regular, eight-week "Thru Term" of summer school, the First-year Writing Program offers English 1102E, a fully online, asynchronous course.
 Students in 1102E meet all the standard FYW ENGL1102 requirements while completing a series of units (or "modules").
-Students work as a cohort between specified dates, but do not meet as a group during particular class times, either online or fact-to-face.
-Assignments fall due on most weekdays throughout the summer session.
+Students work as a cohort between specified dates, but do not meet as a group during particular class times, either online or face-to-face.

 Service Learning Courses: